Mehbooba Mufti's mother's passport rejected following adverse police report | Law-Order

 ''In such circumstances, I am of the considered view that no direction can be issued by this court for issuance of passport in favour of the petitioner,'' the judge said in his order ''Even otherwise, the scope of this court in the matter of grant or otherwise of passport in favour of an individual is very limited in as much as the court, in this behalf, can only direct the concerned authorities to expeditiously consider the case of an individual in the light of the mandate of the scheme of law governing the subject,'' the order read.

-In a letter to Mehbooba, the Regional Passport Office here had informed the People's Democratic Party (PDP) president on March 26 that her application for a passport was rejected on the basis of the ''adverse'' police verification report.
+In a letter to Mehbooba, the Regional Passport Office here had informed the PDP president on March 26 that her application for a passport was rejected on the basis of the ''adverse'' police verification report.

-The passport officer also informed the former Jammu and Kashmir chief minister that the CID of the Union Territory had recommended against granting a passport to her.
+The passport officer also informed her that the CID of the Union Territory had recommended against granting a passport to her.

 The letter said Mehbooba can appeal against the decision at a higher forum provided by the Ministry of External Affairs (MEA).